natalieagus/50002/docs/Labs/lab4.md

 ```

 You will notice that the FSM runs so fast that it `HALT`s *immediately*:

 <img src="{{ site.baseurl }}/docs/Labs/images/Screen Recording 2025-12-03 at 8.32.21 AM.gif"  class="center_seventy no-invert"/>

-This is because the `clk` supplied is at `1000Hz` in the simulator, which is way too fast for human eye to see.
+This is because the `clk` supplied is at `1000Hz` in the simulator, which is way TOO FAST for human eye to see.
 You need to **slow down** the fsm's clock considerably to be able to view the state transition manually.

 ### Slowing down the FSM clock